Scaling SpotHero and the Future of Mobility

 The more customers you get the more inventory you can get.
 If you're starting a new vertical or geography, you want to acquire a bunch of customers and enough supply to keep them happy, even if it’s not super profitable.
 It’s similar to Uber - when they started a new city, they paid drivers a minimum amount until they got enough demand that they didn't have to do that anymore.

-Manifold: Let's talk a little bit about marketplaces.
+DI: Let's talk a little bit about marketplaces.
 That's a challenging model for a lot of people.
 What are some of the other lessons you've learned trying to build out two sides of the marketplace at the same time?

 Elan: Ten years ago there wasn't a ton of information about this, and the chicken and egg problem was the big question.
 But these days it’s actually pretty well documented.
 One of our investors, Insight Venture Partners, has this document called the Periodic Table of Marketplace Businesses which talks about all the metrics you have to look with example benchmarks.

 One of the things that served us really well was focusing on liquidity over geography, meaning start with one geography or one vertical before you try to scale.
 I like to use Facebook as an analogy for this.
-Facebook started at Harvard, got saturation, then moved on to Ivy League schools, then east coast, then colleges, then high school, then adults, then businesses.
-Whereas some of their competitors were open to everyone from day one.
+Facebook started at Harvard, got saturation, then moved on to Ivy League schools, then east coast, then colleges, then high school, then adults, then businesses; whereas some of their competitors were open to everyone from day one.

 "Focus on liquidity over geography.
 Start with one geography or one vertical before you try to scale."